-Hubbard County Highway Department will replace all nonconforming mailbox supports as part of a reconstruction or resurfacing project.
+The Hubbard County Highway Department may, at its discretion, replace all nonconforming mailbox supports as part of a reconstruction or resurfacing project.
 The County will continue to monitor existing mailbox supports and notify owners of their noncompliance.

 Separate newspaper holders and paraphernalia may result in damage to mailbox supports.
 Newspaper boxes should be installed adjacent to mailboxes and not below them as they can be more easily damaged by snowplowing.